Three unique and powerful programs are offered through the California Agricultural Leadership Foundation.

 Program graduates are part of an influential network of agricultural professionals who help their companies, organizations and communities meet the challenges of a rapidly changing environment.
 Better communication and enhanced critical thinking skills, combined with a broader perspective, help graduates guide others to creative solutions.
 Having the confidence to step up and engage diverse groups in discussions about critical issues facing agriculture is one of many outputs of the Ag Leadership Program.

-As one of the over 1,300 alumni – growers, farmers, ranchers and other individuals working in allied businesses – you will be part of a powerful network that serves to keep farming and ranching a viable and important part of our state’s economy.
+As one of the over 1,300 alumni – growers, farmers, ranchers and other individuals working in allied businesses – fellows will become part of a powerful network that serves to keep farming and ranching a viable and important part of our state’s economy.

 Washington, D.C.
 Educational Fellowship Program